Teaching, Performance, Composition.

 Member of the Percussive Arts Society

-I write reviews for Percussive Notes, the offical journal for the Percussive Arts Society.
+I write reviews for Percussive Notes, the official journal for the Percussive Arts Society.

-I have been on several search committies for the Music Department, as well as University Committies including the Academic Appeals Committee, the Masters of Liberal Studies Committee, the Convocation Committee, and many others.
+I have been on several search committees for the Music Department, as well as University Committees including the Academic Appeals Committee, the Masters of Liberal Studies Committee, the Convocation Committee, and many others.

 I adjudicate solo and ensemble festivals throughout the area, including The University of Missouri, The University of Central Missouri, The Oklahoma Student Activities, Kansas Student Activities, and many others.

 Tom Morgan is Director of Percussion Studies at Washburn University in Topeka, Kansas, where he teaches applied percussion and directs the Washburn University Percussion Ensemble.
 He holds Bachelors and Masters degrees in music education and music theory and composition from the University of Northern Colorado and a Doctoral degree in percussion performance from the University of Oklahoma.
 Along with his teaching duties at Washburn, Dr. Morgan has a large private studio made up of elementary, junior high and high school percussion students from the surrounding community.
 He is the author of A Sequential Approach to Fundamental Snare Drum, and A Sequential Approach to Rudimental Snare Drum, snare drum instruction methods, The Musical Marimbist, and The Drumset Reading Workbook, all published by C. Alan Publications.